moracoderz/moracoderz/README.md

 ## What can I offer
 ✨  Dedicated & curious person always eager to learn something new
 🔍  Always looking for a best way to improve myself
-🕹  Did a mention I love playing multiplayer games 😁
+🕹  Did I mention how much I love playing multiplayer games 😁

 ## About work
 In addition to the above skills, I can also offer your company or project: